 I have seen “Monster’s, Inc” 1,492 times.
 Give or take a few hundred.
 Seems this movie is always the favorite when my kids are around age 2.
-Bria called it “corporated” and watched it multiple times a day when I was dying on the couch pregnant with Chloe.
-Chloe called it “monsters” and saw it quite a bit, too, but since I was not pregnant I tried to limit her to once per day.
-Sophia calls it “int” and has been on her kick for months now.
-She even finally wore out the video tape we had when Bria was tiny and I had to go buy the DVD.
+My oldest daughter called it “corporated” and watched it multiple times a day when I was dying on the couch pregnant with my second daughter.
+My second daughter called it “monsters” and saw it quite a bit, too, but since I was not pregnant I tried to limit her to once per day.
+My youngest calls it “eent” and has been on her kick for months now.
+She even finally wore out the video tape we had when my oldest was tiny and I had to go buy the DVD.

-Sophia is funny when she watches it.
-That very first scene–the one where you see the child sleeping in a dark room and then the monster sneaks in to harvest his screams–scares Sophia to death.
+My youngest daughter is so funny when she watches it.
+That very first scene—the one where you see the child sleeping in a dark room and then the monster sneaks in to harvest his screams—scares her to death.
 Interestingly enough, what frightens her is the anticipation of something scary.
 The shadows on the walls, the darkness, the music.
 Once she sees the monster’s eyes, she’s fine and starts to laugh because she knows what happens next.
 During the dark part, she either puts her blanket on her head and stealthily peeks out every few seconds or else she runs to my arms and actually dares to watch the whole thing, as long as I am holding her.

 If there has to be a movie for me to see thousands of times, I’m glad it’s this one.
 I actually really like it a lot.
 Besides its cleverness, I think it has taught me a little bit about being a parent.
 I love the scene where Waternoose needs Sully to demonstrate his scaring prowess, and when he finally does, he doesn’t realize that Boo is right there.
 Boo is suddenly terrified of the big blue monster that she had previously trusted implicitly.
 Consequently, she finds solace in the arms of Mr. Waternoose, who seems to her to be the next safe adult around.